 Educating Your Employees About The Advantages: Discussions with employees showed that even with training, some remained resistant to the change to ABW.

 Through further discussion, it was discovered that these employees saw activity-based working as a tactic designed solely to save the organization money at the expense of its employees.

 Explaining that this environment could actually make them more efficient and therefore their job easier was a huge game-changer.
 Showing them data supporting this was an important piece of the puzzle.

 Fit Your Office for Activity-Based Working

 In an activity-based working environment, there are multiple work settings available to staff.

 Each of these settings is meant to support different tasks and exhibit specific designs and equipment to that end.

-For example, Zenbooth’s 1-2 person modern phone booth is designed for individuals who may want to make an important phone call or get some work done in privacy and silence.
+For example, Zenbooth’s 1-2 person modern office pod is designed for individuals who may want to make an important phone call or get some work done in privacy and silence.